Teradata/stacki-wiki/wiki/Customization/Adding-OS-Pallets.md

 # stack create mirror repoconfig=/etc/yum.repos.d/save/CentOS-Base.repo repoid=updates
 ```

-This produces an ISO file in the /export/updates directory called .
+This produces an ISO file in the /export/updates directory called *updates-5.0_20171128_b0ed4e3-redhat7.x86_64.disk1.iso.*

+This contains the release name and version of the stacki pallet.
 You probably don't want that.

-This is what we use as our standard: giving the name CentOS-Updates and the date we pulled the updates as the version.
+This is what we use as our standard: giving the name CentOS-Updates and the date we pulled the updates as the version, but you can use the version/release naming for your site.

 ```
 # stack create mirror repoconfig=/etc/yum.repos.d/save/CentOS-Base.repo repoid=updates name=CentOS-Updates version=20171220